avaines/Random-Powershell-Scripts/README.md

-# VMware-Scripts
+# Random-Powershell-Scripts
-A Repository of useful VMware scripts
+A Repository of random Powershell scripts

 Get-VMDetails:
 	Colates usefull vm details for a given platform(s)